-Why One Young Entrepreneur Turned Down Mark Cuban on Shark Tank
+Why One Young Entrepreneur Turned Down Mark Cuban on Shark Tank A recent grad reveals why he walked away from $200,000 for his coat-check technology.

 The premiere of season four of ABC's reality series Shark Tank kicked off with a bang -- an entrepreneur and a deal that had the hard-nosed Shark investors at each others' throats.
 The ruckus was caused by recent Indiana University business-school grad Derek Pacque and his coat-check technology company, CoatChex.
 The mobile, collapsible coat check kiosk replaces easily lost paper tickets with a database of customer's names and cellphone numbers.